rayhog/aviator-jekyll-template/_documentation/overview.md

      [Technopedia query language](../#documentationtql104)

   To retrieve data from Technopedia, the most common practice you'll undertake is to write queries that you use the API.
-  You use the Technopedia query language (TQL) to write structured queries that are similar to SQL in structure.
+  You use the Technopedia query language (TQL) to write structured queries that are similar to SQL in structure. <br>

   #### You use the API to retrieve asset data in JSON format
   <br>